-[TR_SOMEIP_00463] [The client shall wait for the Subscribe Eventgroup Ack acknowledging an Subscribe Eventgroup entry.
-If this Subscribe Eventgroup Ack does not arrive before the next Subscribe Eventgroup is sent, the client shall sent a Stop Stubscribe Eventgroup and an Subscribe Eventgroup in the SOME/IP-SD message the Subscribe Eventgroup would have been sent with.]
+[TR_SOMEIP_00463] [The client shall wait for the Subscribe Eventgroup Ack entry acknowledging an Subscribe Eventgroup entry.
+If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following: send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.]

 [TR_SOMEIP_00464] [If the initial value is of concern - i.e. for fields - the server shall immediately send the first notification/event; i.e. event.
-The client shall repeat the Subscribe Eventgroup entry, if he did not receive the notification/event in a configurable timeout. |
+The client shall repeat the Subscribe Eventgroup entry, if it did not receive the notification/event in a configurable timeout.]

-[TR SOMEIP 00465] This means:
+[TR_SOMEIP_00465] [This means:

-- It is not allowed to send initial values of events upon subscriptions (pure event and not field). - The event messages of field notifiers must be sent on subscriptions (field and not pure event).
+- It is not allowed to send initial values of events upon subscriptions (pure event and not field). - The event messages of field notifiers shall be sent on subscriptions (field and not pure event). - If a subscription was already valid and is just updated by a Subscribe Eventgroup entry, no initial events shall be sent. - Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.